Dutchess Voters Reject Smaller Legislature

 Dutchess County voters overwhelmingly rejected on Tuesday (Nov.
 2) a Republican-led bid to reduce the Legislature’s size to 21 seats from 25.

 On Oct.
-29, Molinaro announced that the county has reopened the application process for the new commission; residents can apply at dutchessny.gov/drawthelines.
+29, County Executive Marc Molinaro announced that the county has reopened the application process for the new commission; residents can apply at dutchessny.gov/drawthelines.
 Democratic and Republican leaders in the Legislature will each appoint two members, and those four members will appoint the other three from a list of candidates.

 State Judicial Results